bioperl/bioperl.github.io/howtos/Graphics.md

 With you can render the feature table of a [GenBank] or [EMBL] file quite easily.
 The trick is to use to generate a set of objects, and to use those features to populate tracks (see the [Feature-Annotation HOWTO] for more information on features).
 The documentation for each of the individual.
 For simplicity's sake, we will sort each feature by its primary tag (such as "[exon]") and create a new track for each tag type.
 Code example 5 shows the code for rendering an [EMBL] or [GenBank] entry.

-'''Example 5.
-The embl2picture.pl script turns any [EMBL] or [GenBank] entry into a graphical rendering.'''
+*Example 5.
+The embl2picture.pl script turns any [EMBL] or [GenBank] entry into a graphical rendering.*

 ```perl